gotson/komga-website/website/docs/guides/opdsy.md

 ## Read progress {#read-progress}

-OPDSy tracks your reading position **on the device**.
-Progress is not written back to Komga, because the OPDS specification has no field for reading progress.
-Komga's progress API (`/api/v1/books/{id}/read-progress`) sits outside OPDS.
+OPDSy currently tracks your reading position **on the device**, and does not yet write it back to Komga.
+Syncing progress with Komga is on the roadmap.

 **Continue Reading** on the OPDSy home screen therefore reflects what you have read in OPDSy, and is independent of Komga's own **Keep Reading** and **On Deck** feeds.